 When you explain the reasons for implementing the GPS system and the importance of your engineers' safety, they'll also feel more like a part of the business than like a lone worker.
 This article in Entrepreneur explains why transparency fosters trust.

-Keep an eye out for our July 24 post on why you need to track your engineers!
-We'll have more tips on how to let your engineers know you're implementing engineer tracking—without causing trust issues.
+In our post on why you need to track your engineers, we have more tips on how to let your engineers know you're implementing engineer tracking—without causing trust issues.

 Now that we've showed you how GPS tracking for field service engineers can solve some of your biggest problems, it's time to solve even more.
 Download our free checklist Are Your Service Vans Driving You to Success? to learn how to protect the tools in your van, how to brand your vehicles to attract more customers, and more.